anandtiwarics/www.dependencies.io/content/docs/setup/gitlab-self-hosted.md

 - Secret (from above)
 - Location of your GitLab install ("https://gitlab.example.com")

+**PAUSE!** We'll have to add your settings before you can continue, so just wait for our response before you trying connecting your account or adding repos.

 ### Connect your GitLab account to dependencies.io

 Log in to https://app.dependencies.io with your existing dependencies.io account, then go to `https://manage.dependencies.io/accounts/gitlab_self_hosted/login/?host=https://gitlab.example.com&process=connect`,